2018 Evening "Big Tent" Speakers

 Mark Baker – Olean, NY – Mark is known by many as The Bird Guy because of his work at Eagle Dream Rehabilitation Center, Inc. Mark works to heal and release injured raptors and vultures.
 Some that cannot be healed are used for education programs.

 Kathleen Contrino - Akron, NY - Dr. Kathleen Contrino, a graduate of University at Buffalo with both a J.D and Phd in Sociology, is a professor of criminal justice at Canisius College.
 Dr. Contrino practices family law in New York and represents children and adults in a local Family Treatment Court.
-She participates in the Cornell Cooperative FeederWatch program, volunteers at Iroquois National Wildlife Refuge and the Buffalo Audubon Society leading tours as well as lectures on native plants in residential communities.
+Dr. Contrino participates in the Cornell Cooperative FeederWatch program/Habitat Network, volunteers at Iroquois National Wildlife Refuge and the Buffalo Audubon Society leading tours as well as lectures on native plants in residential communities.

-Kristen DiGioia - Phoenixville, PA - Kristen has worked for the past 4 years as the Naturalist/Camp Counselor at Great Valley Nature Center in Charlestown, Pennsylvania.
-She has a life long interest in environmental issues and education.
+Kristen DiGioia – Pheonixville, PA – Kristen has worked for 4 years as the Naturalist/Camp Counselor at the Great Valley Nature Center in Charlestown, Pennsylvania.
+Se has a life long interest in environmental issues and education.

 Angie Driscoll - West Seneca, NY - Angie has her bachelor’s degree in Biology with a minor in Environmental Studies from SUNY Geneseo, and got my masters in Botany at Miami University of Ohio, conducting spatial studies on invasive plants for her thesis.
 While at Miami, she taught a field botany course.
 After grad school, she worked at WNY Partnership for Regional Invasive Species Management, primarily conducting surveys and managing invasive plants.
 Angie also taught a Great Lakes Education Program through Cradle Beach in various Buffalo schools.
 She currently work as a Wetland Technician at the NYS Department of Environmental Conservation, focusing on wetland permit compliance and conducting wetland delineations.

-Wayne Gall - Lancaster, NY - Wayne earned his MS in Entomology at the University of Wisconsin-Madison and his PhD in Zoology at the University of Toronto.
-He served as Administrator of Tifft Nature Preserve and Curator of Entomology for the Buffalo Museum of Science from 1983 through 2001, then as Regional Entomologist for the NYS Department of Health from 2001-2016.
-Wayne currently is Entomologist/Identifier with the US Department of Agriculture based at the Peace Bridge in Buffalo.
-2017 will be Wayne's 34th year leading at the pilgrimage!
+Wayne Gall - Lancaster, NY - Wayne earned his MS in Entomology at the University of Wisconsin-Madison and PhD in Zoology at the University of Toronto.
+He served on the staff of the Buffalo Museum of Science from 1983-2001, first as Administrator-Naturalist of Tifft Nature Preserve, then as Curator of Entomology.
+Wayne was Western Regional Entomologist for the NYS Department of Health from 2001-2016.
+Since 2016 he has been Entomologist (Identifier) for the US Department of Agriculture at the Peace Bridge in Buffalo.
+The 2018 ANP will mark Wayne's 35th year as a program leader.

 Frank Gardner - Bedford, MA - Frank has been an amateur birder for over 35 years.
 He serves as Christmas Bird Count coordinator and contributes to breeding bird atlas projects.
 He has been a field trip leader at ANP for 30 years.